 I’ve always been a goal-oriented, results-driven person.
 It’s just my nature.
-As an adult, I realized that I’ve been doing it wrong.
+As an adult, I realize I’ve been doing it wrong.

 I’m not a psychologist, a therapist, a life coach, nor do I have any real academic training in these areas.
 What I do have is real-life, hard-knock experience.
 I’m married to a wonderful husband, and we have five children.
 I’ve been an athlete my entire life.
 I played basketball, softball, and track in college.
 I have extensive running experience and have qualified for and ran the Boston Marathon twice.
-I also competed on Season 8 of NBC’s American Ninja Warrior and have re-applied to participate on Season 9.
-(I will know sometime in March or April if I was accepted.)
+I also competed on Season 8 & 9 of NBC’s American Ninja Warrior.

 Outside of sports, I am a very part-time lawyer and marketer, have played the piano since I was seven, and have a side photography business.
 I love to read, watch Wheel of Fortune, travel, and play games with my family.

 As you can imagine, with a background like that, I’ve spent my entire life trying to reach goals and achieve certain accomplishments.
 I will always be that way, I am sure.
 When I don’t hit my goals, it can be really hard on me.

 Until recently.
 Thanks to a lot of self reflection and experience in both success and failure (mostly failure), I’ve learned how to set goals that are truly healthy, positive, and attainable.